Phoenix Property Division Lawyer

 The case law at this time is very complex, and there are different interpretations of the various factors which can be argued.
 It is extremely important to retain an attorney well versed in such issues if such are present in your divorce.
 Contact an experienced attorney today online or via phone at (602) 749-8500.

-William D. Bishop, of Bishop Law Offices, P.C., has substantial experience with valuation issues and wrote an in-depth article regarding business valuation and apportionment issues titled, “A Long and Winding Road – Untangling the Knots In Business Valuation and Apportionment Issues.”
-You may review the article for a very detailed analysis of sole and separate business interests and community claims to increased value by clicking the link above.
+William D. Bishop, of Bishop Law Offices, P.C., has substantial experience with valuation issues and cases involving separate property businesses and community lien claims.
+Mr. Bishop wrote an in-depth article regarding business valuation and apportionment issues titled, “A Long and Winding Road – Untangling the Knots In Business Valuation and Apportionment Issues.”
+You may review the article for a very detailed analysis of sole and separate business interests and community claims to increased value by clicking here.